 The Department of Recreational Sports provides a variety of safe and enjoyable programs and facilities to meet the diverse needs of the CSUSB community by creating a healthy social environment, enriching the quality of life and enhancing the educational experience.
 All enrolled CSUSB students, staff, faculty and Alumni Association members are welcome to use the center.

 The Air Force Reserve Officer Training Corps is an educational program designed to give men and women the opportunity to become an Air Force officer while completing a bachelor’s or graduate degree.
 The Air Force ROTC program is designed to prepare students to assume positions for increasing responsibility and importance while on active duty in the Air Force.
 Multi-year scholarships are available for books, tuition and fees associated with various major fields of study.
 Students may attend ROTC classes on campus while enrolled in any of the area’s two- or four-year colleges.
 For more information, contact the CSUSB Aerospace Studies Department at (909) 537-5440.

-All first-year students (freshmen) living on campus are still required to purchase a meal plan.
-Meal plans offer students the option to eat together in the Dining Commons or at our retail locations such as, The Marketplace, Starbucks, Cafe Au Lib, and Coyote Market.
-Flex dollars are funds set up in a student's meal plan account that can be used like cash for purchases in any dining services location.
-For more information, feel free to email firstname.lastname@example.org or by calling the Department of Housing and Residential Education at (909) 537-4155.
+All first-year students living on campus are required to purchase a meal plan and voluntary plans are available to upper-division and transfer students.
+Meal plans offer students the option to eat together in the Coyote Commons or at our retail locations such as Starbucks, Einstein Bros.
+Bagels, and Coyote Grounds.
+Dining Dollars are funds set up in a student's meal plan account that can be used like cash for purchases in any dining services location.
+For more information, email firstname.lastname@example.org or visit www.csusb.edu/dining.